hugowetterberg/drupal-iphone-site/sites/all/modules/nodewords/README.txt

    >> Categories".
 For example, call this vocabulary "Keywords".

-2. On the meta tags settings page ("Administer >> Content management >> Meta tags"), select the "Keywords" vocabulary as one of the "Auto-keywords vocabularies".
+2. On the meta tags settings page ("Administer >> Content management >> Nodewords"), select the "Keywords" vocabulary as one of the "Auto-keywords vocabularies".
 This will make sure that all terms you assign to nodes will appear in the KEYWORDS meta tag.